PUBLIC FOUNDATION FOR THE RESEARCH OF CENTRAL AND EAST EUROPEAN

 11.4./ Scope of the processed personal data: Name, maiden name, mother’s maiden name, place and date of birth, address, tax ID, Hungarian social security number, bank account number, e-mail address.

 11.5./ Duration of data processing: The Public Foundation keeps record of the personal data made available for 10 years.

 11.6./ Relevant IT systems: Software used to operate the website of the Public Foundation, as well as the server owned by the Public Foundation.

 12./ HANDLING OF CONTACT DETAILS SPECIFIED IN CONTRACTS

 12.1./ Short description of the data processing: Contracts entered into by the Public Foundation during the course of its normal operations often contain contact details.

 12.2./ Legal basis for data processing: As a legal basis for data processing, refer to Article 6 (1) (f) of the Regulation: the legitimate interest of the partner and that of the Public Foundation to perform and to maintain their contractual relationship.
+In case of data processing where the legal basis is legitimate interests, a “balance of interest” test shall be carried out and its results shall be communicated to the data subjects.
+The Public Foundation has already carried out the relevant “balance of interests” test.
 The results of the “balance of interests” test show that the legitimate interest of the Public Foundation does not impose a disproportionate restriction on the rights of the contact person in protecting his/her personal data.